CurtisHumphrey/jasmine-knockout-matchers/README.md

 **toBeKoObservable:** verify if parameter is an knockout observable

 # License
-KOX_Morf is Copyright © 2013 Curtis M. Humphrey and is licensed under the terms of the MIT License.
+Copyright © 2014 Curtis M. Humphrey and is licensed under the terms of the MIT License.